How to Increase Alumni Donations to Your Fundraiser

-Much more than other college fundraising avenues, crowdfunding makes it easy for your school’s alumni to share your campaign and become part of your fundraising story.
+Much more than other college fundraising avenues, crowdfunding makes it easy for your school’s alumni to share your fundraiser and become part of your fundraising story.
 Take advantage of this unique strength as you plan your alumni fundraiser.

 Recent alumni are familiar with crowdfunding

-Host an alumni fundraising event
+Host a fundraising event for alumni

 - If your team’s on a losing streak—or even if you’re winning—reach beyond the sports booster set and consider other athletic, academic, and extracurricular events.

 If you’re raising money for a specific department, host events connected to its focus.
 For example, a film program might host a screening of a new or classic film, followed by a social gathering.
 This is one great option to not only increase support to your event, but it can increase overall student awareness of your department and its programs offered at your college.

 Foster a genuine connection to your cause

-While many alumni are compelled to donate to the university in general, some donors are more motivated to donate—or to make larger donations—when they can see exactly where their money is going.
+While many alumni are compelled to donate to the university in general, some donors are more motivated to donate—or to make larger donations—when they can also see exactly where their money is going.

 Spotlight shared experiences